kubeshop/nordictestingdays-2022/README.md

 ### Tools that will be installed on local machine during the workshop

 If you want to get ahead of things you can install
-- Docker / Kubernetes / Kubectl to set up a local k8s cluster
+- Docker / Kubernetes / Kubectl to set up a local k8s cluster (optional)
   - Optional: Google Cloud CLI if you want to use our provided cluster instead
 - Cypress
 - Postman
-- In local cluster:
+- In local cluster (optional):
   - Petstore sample app
   - Testkube